 \subsection{Relationships of Landscape Features and Surrogate Models}

 To investigate the relationships between surrogate model errors and 14 landscape features selected for each TSS in the previous subsection, we have utilized 4 surrogate models: lq, lmm, GPs, and RFs.
 The latter two models in 8 and 9 different settings respectively.
-In~\citep{saini2019automatic}, only $\featMM$ features were utilized to investigate connection with several surrogate models in default settings in static scenario only, where the model is selected once for a specific problem at the beginning of the optimization process.
+In~\citep{saini2019automatic}, $\featMM$ features were utilized to investigate connection with several surrogate models in default settings in static scenario only, where the model is selected once for a specific problem regardless the possible following optimization process.